mldsh905/Ethan-Book/README.md

 ## Introduction

+Ethan-Book is a mobile app that allows users to enjoy social media online.
 This application clone Facebook.com.
-You can register or just login as a guest.
-On this website, you can post your thoughts, like other's post, make a comment, follow others, and see other people's information.
+Users can register or just login as a guest.
+On this website, users can post their thoughts, like other's post, make a comment, follow others, and see other people's information.

 ## Screenshot